Minnesota Department of Transportation

 Definitions

-Permanent removal of a record from MnDOT’s repositories, which could include secure destruction, recycling, deleting, or transferring to the Minnesota State Archives.
+Permanent removal of a record from MnDOT’s repositories, which could include secure destruction, recycling, deletion, or transfer to another entity like the Minnesota State Archives.

 MnDOT Records Center

-Responsible for cataloging and storing MnDOT business documents in a safe and secure environment in accordance with the department’s Record Retention Schedule.
+Responsible for cataloging and ensuring storage of physical MnDOT records in a safe and secure environment in accordance with the department’s Record Retention Schedule.

 Minnesota State Archives

-A department of the Minnesota Historical Society responsible for keeping long-term records deemed of archival value to the state but no longer hold a business need for MnDOT.
+A department of the Minnesota Historical Society responsible for keeping records of sufficient historical or other value to warrant continued preservation after MnDOT's retention period has ended.

 See Minnesota Statutes §138.17.